Mental Illness Among Adolescent Refugees in the United States

 Separation from Parents

-Currently, there are approximately 1,300 unaccompanied refugee minors (URMs) across various US states, which creates concern regarding mental well being, as separation from parents is a factor in mental illness.48 Although some URMs may be reunited with their parents at a later time, many initially come to the United States without parents or even familial connections.
-Unaccompanied minors face a variety of risks prior to resettlement as mentioned in the traumatic experiences section, often putting them at a higher risk of experiencing PTSD.49 During times of war, the effect of separation from a parent can create higher levels of anxiety in children and youth.50 Additionally, some refugees who come to the United States may be separated from siblings in the process of migration, which may further contribute to feelings of isolation.
+Currently, there are approximately 1,300 unaccompanied refugee minors (URMs) across various US states, which creates concern regarding mental wellbeing, as separation from parents is a factor in mental illness.48 Although some URMs may be reunited with their parents at a later time, many initially come to the United States without parents or even familial connections.
+Unaccompanied minors face a variety of risks prior to resettlement, as mentioned in the traumatic experiences section, often putting them at a higher risk of experiencing PTSD.49 During times of war, the effect of separation from a parent can create higher levels of anxiety in children and youth.50 Additionally, some refugees who come to the United States may be separated from siblings in the process of migration, which further contributes to feelings of isolation.

 Studies have shown that parental support is crucial to children during traumatic experiences and have “identified separation from family members as an important threat to the mental health of refugee children and adolescents.”51 A number of reasons have been determined pertaining to the higher likelihood of psychological distress among URMs: “the lack of social support necessary to cope with the stresses inherent in migration, the deprivation of emotional relationships and the loss of familiar environment, their increased exposure to traumas before or during the flight, and their relative lack of social and economic resources.”52 The lack of parental support during the transitional stage of resettlement may lead to depression.